moonstripe/kojinglick/content/happy-new-year.md

 ## 2023 Goals

--[] My goal of attending MIIS was to finally get published, and it's looking like a reality with CTEC.
+My goal of attending MIIS was to finally get published, and it's looking like a reality with CTEC.
+That being said, there are many more objectives this year to attain as well.
+- I want to see the CTEC paper all the way through.
+- Start a portfolio of research and expand on my research.
+- Continue to flesh out my [Plex](plex.tv) media server.
+  - Honestly, I had no idea how easy it would be to host a Plex server on a Raspberry Pi.
+- Build my knowledge of programming, and continue to develop devOps skills.
+- Finally utilize my Pi Cloud for something.
+- Go backpacking more.
+- Work on my posture.
+- Wake up earlier.
+- Cook more.

+Otherwise, I'm just going to continue to be me.

+Can't wait to see what 2023 brings,

+Best,

+Kojin